I'm Salim Virani. I used to design peer learning programs, and these days I'm having fun building stuff.

 When you’re spoiled by choice, it helps to start with what you really want.
 You’ll likely be able to pick the best parts of each option, and fill in the blanks with something completely new.
 Not among your first options, but exactly what you wanted.

-In the past, I designed peer learning programs for Oxford, UCL, Techstars, Microsoft Ventures and The Royal Academy Of Engineering.
-I also played a role in creating the Lean Startup methodology, and the European startup ecosystem.
+In the past, I've designed peer-learning programs for Oxford, UCL, Techstars, Microsoft Ventures, The Royal Academy Of Engineering, and Kernel, careering from startups to humanitech and engineering.
+I also played a role in starting the Lean Startup methodology, and the European startup ecosystem.
 You can read about this here.

 Safe spaces make for better learning (2021)